bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 Create a bash `for` loop that loops through each of the 10 samples.
 For each sample, use `bwa mem` to align the reads to the reference.

-**IT IS IMPORTANT** that you assign each sample a read group during this process, so that individual samples can be distinguished later in Step 2.1.
+**IT IS IMPORTANT** that you assign each sample a read group during this process, so that individual samples can be distinguished later.
 You can do this with the (somewhat cryptic) `-R` flag, which you use to add a line to the header of each output alignment file.
 An example of a header line you can add with the `-R` flag is `"@RG\tID:Sample1\tSM:Sample1"`.
 You can replace "Sample1" here with the appropriate sample name for each of your yeast strains.

-Perhaps consider the `-t` flag as well.<br><br>
+Perhaps consider the `-t` flag as well.

-#### **Step2.3**: Sanity check your alignments
+#### **Step 2.3**: Sanity check your alignments

 Now that you've aligned your reads to the reference, you should have 10 `.sam` files, one for each sample.
 These files contain all of the alignments for each yeast strain.
 You can see how they're organized with `less -S`, and you can read more about the SAM format [here](https://samtools.github.io/hts-specs/SAMv1.pdf).

 Using various Unix commands, answer the following questions about the `A01_09` SAM file:

-1. How many chromosomes are in the yeast genome?

-2. How many total read alignments are recorded in the SAM file?
+**Question 2.2**:  How many total read alignments are recorded in the SAM file?

-3. How many of the alignments are to loci on chromosome III?
+**Question 2.3**:  How many of the alignments are to loci on chromosome III?

 #### **Step 2.4**: Format and index your alignments

-These files contain all of the information you need for variant calling, but before you can do that, they'll need to be sorted and indexed (similar to how you indexed the reference in Step 1.1.
+These files contain all of the information you need for variant calling, but before you can do that, they'll need to be sorted and indexed (similar to how you indexed the reference in Step 1.
 For both of these tasks you can use the `samtools` program (manual [here](http://www.htslib.org/doc/samtools.html), or you can just run `samtools help`).

 **First**, sort each of your `.sam` files using `samtools sort`.
 You can do this in a new `for` loop in your bash script or, even better, in the same `for` loop you used for alignment.
 You'll want to output these sorted files as `.bam` files, which contain the same information as the `.sam` file but are compressed.